-And if you want a once in a lifetime opportunity, try to book one of his world-famous tours to Machias Seal Island to see the puffins.
-The tours run until July 31st and are normally entirely booked in the winter, but due to COVID-19, Sea Watch Tours recently announced there were spots available.
-Sea Watch Tours is the ONLY tour company in Canada licensed and permitted to bring tours to Machias Island to see the puffins.
+And if you want a once-in-a-lifetime opportunity, try to book one of his world-famous tours to Machias Seal Island to see the puffins.
+The tours run until July 31st and book up QUICK as Sea Watch Tours is the ONLY tour company in Canada licensed and permitted to bring tours to Machias Island to see the puffins.

 EXPLORE SWALLOWTAIL LIGHTHOUSE